KangaRoo1372/webliero/converter/readme.md

 07.04.2023 - version 0.47
 - fix weapon index bug
 - changed the conversion factor for "recoil" property to prevent bugs
-- remove unnecessary toString() method from weaponIdex variable
+- remove unnecessary toString() method from weaponIndex variable
 - rename some variables & clean the code

 04.04.2023 - version 0.46